Ashref-dev/optimumcv/README.md

 1. **Import a CV**: Click "Import CV" to upload an existing resume (PDF format)
 2. **Upload Photo**: Click "Upload Photo" to add your profile picture
-3. **Enhance Photo**: Click "Enhance Photo" to apply professional filters (brightness, contrast, saturation)
 4. **Fill in Details**: Complete or edit your personal information, experience, education, projects, and skills
 5. **ATS Optimize**: Click "ATS Optimize" to make your entire CV ATS-friendly with action verbs, keywords, and metrics
 6. **Adapt to Job**: Paste a job description and click "Adapt to Job" to tailor your CV to that specific role
 7. **Download PDF**: Click "Download PDF" to export your CV as a professional Harvard-style PDF
 8. **Preview**: View your CV in real-time on the right panel

-### Professional Photo Enhancement

-The photo enhancement feature uses browser-side image processing for instant results:

-**How it works:**
-1. Upload your photo (any format)
-2. Click "Enhance Photo"
-3. Professional filters are applied instantly:
-   - Brightness boost (+10%)
-   - Contrast enhancement (+20%)
-   - Color saturation adjustment (-15% for corporate look)
-   - High-quality output

-**Benefits:**
-- ⚡ Instant results (no API calls)
-- 🆓 Completely free (no quota limits)
-- 🔒 Privacy-friendly (processed in your browser)
-- 💾 Works offline

-**Tips for best results:**
-- Use a clear, well-lit photo
-- Face should be clearly visible
-- Photo will look more professional and polished
-- Works with any photo style

 ## 📁 Project Structure